By instructing Linley James Solicitors we will manage the Executors responsibilities. In an uncontested probate this typically consists of –

 Contested probates

 We also undertake contested probate matters.
 This is where, for example there is a dispute as to the validity of the will, who should inherit assets under the will or claims made by someone who has been omitted from the will.
 It can be a little difficult to put an exact cost on a contentious probate matter.
 We aim to keep our clients informed every step of the probate process regarding our fees and how the matter is progressing.
-Contested probate fees start from £2250 plus VAT.
+Contested probate fees start from £2,250 plus VAT.
 Our contested probate solicitor hourly fees are £300 plus VAT.
-The average costs of a contested probate is around £7500 plus VAT.
+The average costs of a contested probate is from £7,500 to £15,000 plus VAT.
+If the matter proceeds to court there will be barristed fees to pay.
+Most contested probates settle before going to court

 We aim to use mediation as part of the probate dispute process.
 This reduces costs for clients and aims to resolve the matter without the necessity for going to court.